KaiHoshijo/format_privacy_policy/README.md

 # format_privacy_policy
-This program splits a privacy policy (or any text) into setences upto to 512 characters.
+This program splits a privacy policy (or any text) into sentences upto to 512 characters.